Opt Out of PRISM—You’re Probably Doing it Wrong

 As a result of Edward Snowden’s leaks about the United States NSA’s PRISM program and mass collection of internet traffic, there has been a small flutter of public interest in privacy related web services over the past month.
 DuckDuckGo, Startpage, Tor Project and BitMessage are some who report a spike in web traffic while blogs, forums and news sites are still buzzing with Snowden and related topics.

 So I want to reiterate that the vast majority of tSc’s Webmail for Better Privacy article will NOT protect you against government, neither will most of what’s written in the fingerprinting article.
-I also want to caution that most services and programs on prism-break.org will NOT protect you either.
+I also want to caution that most services and applications on prism-break.org will not protect you either.

 PRISM Break is an extensive list of valuable software and services and while not perfect, it's a great resource to have available.
-However, while much of it will protect from advertisers and general online security/privacy issues, depending on what you use and how, it could have little to no effect on what literally is a form of personal counter-surveillance...all while you order a new pair of jeans from HauteLook.
+However, while much of it will protect from advertisers and general online security/privacy issues, depending on what you use and how, it could have little to no effect on what literally is your own form of personal counter-surveillance, all while you order a new pair of jeans from HauteLook.

 The U.S. government’s claws are deeply embedded into the network infrastructure that much of the online world connects to.
 Indeed, much of 'the Internet' is in the U.S. or traverses it at some point.
 American internet service providers like ATT, Sprint and Verizon make customer data available to Big Government on-demand.
 National Security Letters are accompanied by gag orders while subpoenas, court orders, harassment and/or extortion all make sure that the desired information is handed over by companies who prove uncooperative.
 No one will ever publicly hear about the ordeal.

 Fiber optic splitting bypasses all of that, and from there, it’s a question of how far back in history you want to look.
 Naurus Insight?
 Carnivore?
 Echelon?
 Shamrock?
 Etcetera, etcetera, etcetera.